evought/VCard-Tools/README.md

 difficult (at all) for someone to use the mechanism to produce a conformant hcard using the existing code.

+The Database code is intended to be adaptable to somewhat different database setups, and this will continue as a future design direction.
+SQL queries used to fetch/store/search VCards are defined in an external .ini file to both ease maintenance and enable customization.

 ##Autoloading##

-The source files and classes are laid out to be PSR-4 compliant and should therefore work with compliant autoloaders. src/autoload.php also provides a custom autoloader function which is used by bootstrap.php for the unit tests (see *Unit Tests*, below).
+The source files and classes are laid out to be PSR-4 compliant and should therefore work with compliant autoloaders.
+Composer generates such an autoloader automatically, which may be included from vendor/autoload.php.

 ##Requirements##

 The project was developed against
 * PHP 5.5 (5.5.18)
 * MySQL 5.5 (5.5.38)

-This should be all that is needed to use VCard-Tools.

 To develop and run tests, you will additionally need: